 Our goal is to produce members of society who are Considerate to everyone they meet, who have a Co-operative approach to life and who are Confident in each other and in themselves to strive for the very best that they can be.

 We aim to achieve this by using Christian values as our guide and helping them to grow within a caring and inclusive community.

 Aims: We want our pupils to be: Considerate, Co-operative, Confident

-Ethos: We will achieve this with: Christian Values and Learning in a Caring Community
+Ethos: We will achieve this with: Christian Values and Learning in a Caring and Inclusive Community

 What it means:

 We want all of us to know all of you whether you are in our class or not, for each child to feel that they are valued and that their different needs are met.
-For the staff to be passionate about making a difference to each and every child and to know that their hard work is appreciated by me and the other people who help me to run our school.
+We want staff to be passionate about making a difference to each and every child and to know that their hard work is appreciated by me, as headteacher, and the other people who help me to run our school.
 We want every one of us to be committed to making a difference and to be flexible and open to change.
-There must be a no excuses culture in our school and we never assume that you can’t achieve, we always believe that you can, and work hard to think about ways to ensure that this happens.
+There must be a no 'excuses culture' in our school and we never assume that you can’t achieve - we always believe that you can - and we work hard to think about ways to ensure that this happens.

-We want the parents to know that they have an important part to play in your education, that they can help make our school even better by attending parent’s evenings and asking your teachers what they can do to help you learn.
-It would be great if they came to our fund raising events and really contributed to the life of the school by doing things like hearing readers, or helping out on the PTA.
-We want them to know that they are always welcome and if things are not going the way that they want them to that they can come and talk to me and together we will try to put things right.
+We want parents to know that they have an important part to play in your education and that they can contribute in helping to make our school even better.
+We view them as a crucial part of your learning and want them to contribute and support you as best they can - and we can help them with this!
+They can keep up-to-date about your development by asking your teachers what they can do to help you learn and by attending parent’s evenings and any training events the school runs.
+It would be great if they came to our extra-curricular and fund raising events and really contributed to the life of the school by doing things like hearing readers or helping out on the PTFA.
+We want them to know that they are always welcome and if things are not going the way that they want them to, that they can come and talk to me as headteacher, and together we will try to put things right.